bw-math/bw-math/source/notes/LOGIC.rst

 Logical Redundancy
 ******************

-Logical implication can be expressed in terms of the other logical connective introduced.
+Logical implication can be expressed in terms of the other logical connectiveS introduced.
 Notice the range of the implication function assigns a value of `True` to three of the four value assignments.
-Logical disjunctions also assign a value of `True` to three of the four possible value assignments of its constituent propositions.
+Logical disjunctions also assigns a value of `True` to three of the four possible value assignments of its constituent propositions.
+It is a natural question whether implication can be reduced to disjunction or visa versa.

 TODO